1989chenguo/CloudComputingLabs/Lab2/README.md

 `./httpserver --ip 127.0.0.1 --port 8888 --number-thread 8 --proxy https://www.CS06142.com:80`

-It means that this is a HTTP proxy.
+It means that this is an HTTP proxy.
 This proxy's IP address is 127.0.0.1 and service port is 8888.
 And the proxy has a thread pool with 8 threads.
 The --proxy indicates that the "upstream" HTTP server is `https://www.CS06142.COM:80`.
 So, if you send a request message to this proxy (i.e. `127.0.0.1:8888`), it will forward this request message to the "upstream" HTTP server (i.e. `https://www.CS06142.com:80`) and forward the response message to the client.

 When you run the command above, your HTTP server should run correctly.